Zamiell/jud6s/README.md

 ### 2x2 Black Bony Fix

-In the 2x2 Depths / Necropolis room with 8 Black Bonies and pots, the enemies have been spaced out so that they do not automatically become stuck.
+In the 2x2 Depths / Necropolis room with Black Bony x8 and pots, the enemies have been spaced out so that they do not automatically become stuck.

 The changed rooms are as follows:
 * Depths: #731